 How long did you spend in recovery?
 Do you have an idea of how long you spent in rehabilitation before you got home?

 I did rehabilitation for a few months.
-And then I came home and then I went back in the hospital to get the, other half of my skull place back in.
+Then I came home and then I went back to the hospital to get the other half of my skull placed back in.

 And then I reached out to my doctor and asked him, am I a candidate for the Second Chance stroke program at this rehabilitation place?
 And he said, Yes, you are.
 I’m glad you reached out.
 I’ll let the team know that you’re coming back.
 So then I went back a second time and then I was only there for like four to six weeks or something.
 Yeah.

 How come they had half of your skull off of your head?

 Well, they needed to remove it to remove the clot

 And then they left it off to support the brain when it was swelling or?